pbruhin/ELK-Stack/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_ simplicity

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Gets docker install file
-- ...
+- Install python3-pip
+- Use pip to install docker
-- ...
+- Increases memory
+- downloads and installs elk docker container
+- Makes docker enabled on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.